andreasmhallberg/andreasmhallberg.github.io/_posts/2019-02-08-keyword-network.md

     contents: Further editing
 ---

-When I read books and articles related to my research I usually take [notes](/reading-notes-on-github/) of what is most interesting to me, with each note in separate text file.
+When I read books and articles related to my research, I usually take [notes](/reading-notes-on-github/) of what is most interesting to me, with each note in separate text file.
 To each file I add one or more keywords from a set list.
 A note can contain any arbitrary combination of keywords.
 The idea with these keywords is to allow me to sort or filter the notes by topic.
 A while back it struck me that these keywords form a network of connected nodes and that this network could probably somehow be visualized.
 Some ideas completely obsess you and won't leave you alone.
 The only way to get them out of your head is to let them materialize in the real world.

-It is important to note before continuing that these are keywords of my notes of the sources, not of the sources themselves.
-They are intended to capture what I find to be of interest in the respective sources from my particular vantage point.
-Only some of them are summaries of the content in the sources.
+It is important to note before continuing that these are *keywords of my notes* of the sources, not of the sources themselves.
+They are intended to capture what I find to be of interest in the respective article or book from my particular vantage point.

-Due to the consistent formatting of file names and keywords in the note files it was pretty easy to generate a database of all connections between keywords and references.
-Like this:
+Due to the consistent formatting of file names and keywords in the notes it was pretty easy to generate a database of all connections between keywords and references, like this:

 ```
 Ferguson (1997)	standard-language